Benzzick/Todo-App/README.md

    ```

 ## Usage
-- Open the app and start creating notes.
+- Open the app and start adding tasks.
-- View, edit, and delete notes easily.
-- Notes are stored persistently on the device.
-- Use search functionality to find specific notes.

-## Screenshots
-(Add screenshots of your app here)
+- Mark tasks as completed or delete them when necessary.

 ## Contributing
 If you want to contribute: